Life after thyroid surgery

-If you are working, you will need to take time off after your surgery.
+If you are working, you will need to take some time off after your surgery.
 Most people are able to go back to work about 2 weeks after their operation.
 But this will depend on how strenuous your work is.
-If you have had lymph nodes removed from your neck you may need to take up to 8 weeks off.

 After a few weeks, any stiffness in your neck and shoulder should be much better.
 The hospital physiotherapist may give you advice on how to do some gentle neck and shoulder exercises following the operation.

 The exercises are to help prevent any permanent stiffness.
 Be sure to do them every day or as often as you have been told by the physiotherapist.
 If you continue to have problems, then contact your doctor or specialist nurse.

 If your neck is sore and stiff, it will be difficult to turn your head from side to side safely while you are driving.
 It is best to avoid driving until you can turn your head without any discomfort.
 This may be a few weeks after your surgery.